 Omaha native and jazz virtuoso, Michael “Gooch” Gurciullo, has worked with legendary singers like Wayne Newton, landing him gigs in Las Vegas and beyond.

-Gurciullo attended North Texas State University where he performed in one of the university’s legendary “Lab Bands” in the 1980s.
-He’s totally devoted to this style of music says his wife, Elaine Flaxbeard.
+Gurciullo attended North Texas State University where he performed in one of the university’s legendary “lab bands” in the 1980s.
+He’s totally devoted to this style of music said his wife, Elaine Flaxbeard.
 Mike and Elaine knew each other from their time spent together at Omaha Central High School.
 He was a band kid and she was a cheerleader.